Warren County reports another COVID-related death

 Washington County

+Washington County last reported 51 active COVID cases on Saturday, when the data was last updated.

-According to statewide data on Tuesday, out of the 70 test results recorded in Washington County on Monday, only seven positive tests were identified.
+According to state data, out of the 73 test results reported on Monday, only three positive cases were identified in Washington County.

+The CDC's COVID-19 "Community Level" for Washington County remains at medium, but "Community Transmission Level" is still deemed high.

 Statewide

-On Tuesday, 73 COVID-related deaths were reported from Oct.
-29 to 31.
+Last week, Gov. Kathy Hochul launched a new public awareness campaign featuring New York State Health Commissioner Dr. Mary Bassett speaking directly to New Yorkers about three viruses, respiratory syncytial virus, or RSV, flu and COVID-19, all now circulating in the state with similar symptoms and the potential to cause serious illness.

-"With the holidays right around the corner, I urge New Yorkers to remain vigilant and to use all available tools to keep themselves, their loved ones and their communities safe and healthy," Gov. Kathy Hochul said on Tuesday.
+"With the weather cooling and with winter just around the corner, I urge New Yorkers to remain vigilant and use all available tools to keep themselves and loved ones in their communities safe and healthy," Hochul said.
 "Be sure to stay up to date on vaccine doses, and test before gatherings or travel.
 If you test positive, talk to your doctor about potential treatment options."

-Out of the 37,460 test results reported in New York on Tuesday, 2,807 new cases were recorded.
+On Tuesday, out of the 42,723 test results recorded in New York, 3,321 new COVID cases were identified in the state.

+The total of state residents in the hospital is now 2,948, after 1,060 new patients were admitted on Tuesday.

 Jana DeCamilla is a staff writer who covers Moreau, Queensbury, Warren County and Lake George.
 She can be reached at 518-903-9937 or jdecamilla@poststar.com.